-Here are the most frequently asked questions about the Speaking Latino Spanish Teacher Community.
+Here are the most frequently asked questions about our freebies and the Speaking Latino Spanish Teacher Community membership.
 Click on each question for the answers.
 If you don't find an answer to your question, please send us a message here:

 Click here to login to the All-Access Pass for the Spanish Teacher Success Academy or the World Language Teacher Summit.

 The Spanish Teacher Community membership is not included in the All-Access Pass.

 Send us an email to email@example.com and include the details about the issue you are having.
 Including any error message or screenshot is helpful for us to get the issue solved quickly.

 If you've been a member before and your account was already cancelled, please contact us at firstname.lastname@example.org.
 If you'd like to join again, we will send you a link where you can enroll as a new member.
 Updating the credit card information will not activate a cancelled membership.